Seattle Campus Resources

 The Husky Card is the official student identification card at Northeastern.
 All students are required to visibly wear their Husky Card while on campus and may be asked to show their ID for identity verification.

 Check with at the 225 Front Desk (206.254.7510) for available times to get an ID card made or to replace your card.
-There is a $25 nonrefundable fee to replace a lost or stolen Husky Card.
+There is a $25 fee to replace a lost or stolen Husky Card and $25 to replace the 225 access card.
+If you lose both cards, you need to replace both and pay the fee of $50.

 For any questions regarding Husky ID cards or building access, please email seattleoperations@northeastern.edu